doitintl/iris/README.md

 * Google Cloud Storage
 * Google BigQuery
 * Google Bigtable
+* Google Cloud Pub/Sub

 ## Installation

-We recommend to deploy Iris in a [separate](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project) project within your Google Cloud organization.
+We recommend deploying Iris in a [separate](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project) project within your Google Cloud organization.
 To deploy, you will need to have *Owner* role on Iris project and the following roles in your *GCP Organization*:

  * _Organization Role Administrator_ - to create a custom IAM role for Iris that allows setting labels on the services